March 1, 2021

 As always, patients with asthma should be well controlled and should not stop any of their medications.
 This also applies to the use of biologic therapies for asthma and associated diseases when used to maintain good asthma control.
 Many of these therapies are now available as self-injectable syringes and changing office-based injectables to home administration via self-administered syringe, will allow patients to stay at home and will further limit their exposure to potential viral transmission.

+The CDC states that patients with moderate to severe asthma might be at increased risk for severe illness from COVID-19.
 Additional information for your patients on COVID-19 and asthma can be found here.

 Patients with primary immunodeficiencies or who are taking immunosuppressant medication are likely at higher risk from infection, and consideration should also be given to rescheduling well patient visits and having them remain at home in self-isolation as much as possible.